-I rose from the prosecution table, where Mr. Sage and I sat, and slowly—precisely strolled to the witness stand.
+I rose from my seat beside him at the prosecution table and, with slow, precise steps, strolled to the witness stand.
 Remember Mr. Lincoln’s advice … ‘Your own resolution to succeed is more important than any other thing.’
-I focused on Mr. Runnels’s eyes.
-A slovenly dressed man, he leaned far to one side, chewing something obnoxious.
-Occasionally, his lips would smack, revealing stained teeth and a dark-brown substance just beyond them.

 Mr. Runnels snorted and looked at the judge.
-“Sir, you have to be pulling both my legs straight out of their sockets.”
+“You ain’t trying to pull my legs clean out of their sockets, are you?”
 He pointed at me.
 “A female lawyer?
-Has the courts been overrun by insane asylum escapees?”
+The courts ain’t been overrun by insane asylum escapees, has they?”

 The judge banged his gavel.
-“You will be civil in my court, Mr. Runnels.
+“You shall be civil whilst in my court, Mr. Runnels.
 Miss Samantha Lee has spent two years in training as an apprentice.
-How well she does today on her first solo cross-examination will determine if she goes before the bar on Saturday.”
+How well she does today on her first complete cross-examination shall determine whether or not she will stand before the bar Saturday next.”

 “Saturday?”
-Mr. Runnels whisked his hand through his disheveled hair.
+Mr. Runnels whisked a hand through his lank, grimy hair.
 “The court is open Saturdays?”

 “This court is open every Saturday for all business except jury trials … and has been for years.”

 Mr. Runnels laughed and pointed at me.
-“She gonna see you on Saturday, and you gonna give her a law license?”
-He shook his head.
-“Let a woman in the courts, and every trial will take twice as long.”
+“She’s gonna see you on Saturday, and you’re gonna give her a law license?”
+His eyebrows drew together.
+“You let a woman in the courts, and trials are gonna take twice as long.”
 He harrumphed.
-“Twice as long, it will.”
+“Twice as long, I say.”

 Judge Wainwright pointed his gavel at Mr. Runnels.
-“You hush now and answer her questions.”
-He pulled back the gavel.
-“Just humor me.”
+“Cease your idle chatter and answer her questions.”
+He raised the gavel.

 “All right.”
 Mr. Runnels straightened.
-“But I better be able to get a word in edgeways.”
-The gallery chuckled.
+“But she better let me get a word in edgeways.”
+The gallery tittered.

 Here I am, the only attorney to ever move about in skirts.
-I tried to imagine what I looked like gliding around in my green day dress and frilly white blouse, my bright red hair flashing like a red-lit, lighthouse beacon.
-I stepped closer to the witness and smiled.
-He sneered back.
-I dropped my smile and leaned towards him with a glare.
+I tried to imagine the manner in which I would be perceived as I glided about in my green day dress and frilly white blouse, my red hair flashing like a lighthouse beacon.
+Stepping closer to the witness, I smiled into his sneering face.
+Abruptly leaning towards him, I exchanged my smile for a glare.
 “Mr. Runnels, where were you on April nineteenth, eighteen hundred and sixty-one?”

 “You know where I was.”
 He grunted.
 “Your first question,” he looked at the judge, “… and it’s a stupid one.”
-The gallery burst into laughter.
+The gallery exploded with laughter.

-The gavel banged, and I threw up a hand towards Judge Wainwright.
-“It’s all right, Your Honor.
-I’ll explain it to him, if you have no objection.”
+The gavel banged, and I raised a hand towards Judge Wainwright.
+“It is all right, Your Honor.
+It shall gladden me to explain it to him if there is no objection.”

-I pointed to a man sitting at a small table left of the prosecutor’s table.
-“You see Mr. Styles there?”
+I pointed to a man seated at a small desk to the left of the prosecutor’s table.
+“This gentleman is Mr. Styles.”

 Mr. Styles looked up and lowered his pen.

-I lowered my hands and clasped them before my skirts.
-“Now, if you will please answer the question.”
+I lowered my hands and clasped them.
+“Now, if you will, please answer the question.”

-Mr. Runnels tossed one hand aside.
-“Well, you took so long, that I forgot the dang question.”
-Mild laughter rolled through the gallery, and the gavel banged again.
+Mr. Runnels shrugged and lifted one hand, palm up.
+“Well, you took so dad-blamed long that I forgot the dang question.”
+Mild laughter rolled through the courtroom, and the gavel banged again.

-“Do not encourage this witness in his rude behavior,” the judge snapped.
+The judge glared at the gallery.
+“Do not encourage this witness in his rude behavior.”

-I drew my hands up to my midsection.
+I drew my hands to my waist.
 “Where were you on April nineteenth, eighteen hundred and sixty-one?”

 Mr. Runnels wrapped his forefinger and thumb around his chin and rubbed.
-“Let’s see … that was over a year ago.”
-He shoved the index finger in the air.
-“Ah, I was near Philadelphia Station watching the union troops march through the streets here in Baltimore on their way to Washington.”
+“Let’s see … that was over a year since.”
+He brightened and shoved the index finger into the air.
+“Ah, I was near the train station where them Massachusetts troops come in on.”

 “Arkansas.
 Fort Smith.”

-He pressed his lips tight and bounced his head from side to side.
+He pressed his pudgy lips together and tilted his bouncing head from left to right.
+Rolls of fat bulged alternately on each side of his neck.
 “Oh, I don’t know.
 It seemed like a nice place to visit.”

 He leaned towards the judge and pointed at me.
 “Does she have to talk like a book?”

 Mr. Runnels sat back and snickered.
-“Funny, I never heard no book say the first word.”
-More laughter arose from the gallery.
+“Funny, I ain’t never heared no book say the first word.”
+More laughter rose from the gallery.

 The gavel banged again.
-“Mr. Runnels, do not make a mockery of my court, or you will be warming a jail bench for a few days.”
+“Mr. Runnels, do not make a mockery of my court, or you shall warm a jail bench for a few days.”
 He glared at the gallery.
-“And I’ll warn our visitors not to encourage the witness’s antics, or I’ll encourage you right out of this courtroom.”
+“And those who deign to encourage the witness’s antics will, likewise, be encouraged straight out of this courtroom.”

-After Runnels lost the smirk on his face, I approached him.
-“Did you come East to cause dissention?”
+After Mr. Runnels’s face sobered, I approached him.
+“Did you travel East to cause dissension?”

 He narrowed his eyes.
 “Course not.
 I don’t care about no dad-blamed war.”
 He laughed.
 “I’m a man of peace, I am.”

 I edged towards the jury and looked from one set of eyes to another.
 “This note is from a Mr. Quarrels.
-It concerns information on where Southern dissidents meet to plan harassment of Northern troops passing through on Baltimore’s railway system.”
+It contains information on the meeting places of Southern dissidents who contrive to harass Northern troops passing through on Baltimore’s railway system.”

 I turned towards Mr. Runnels.
-“Anyone arriving at Philadelphia station, whose destination is south of Baltimore, must disembark and wait for the railroad cars to be disengaged and pulled by horse along tracks to the Camden station.
-Usually, passing troops form up and wait nearby.
-They march up Lombard to Hanover Street, out Hanover to Camden, then to the train depot.
+“Anyone arriving at the President Street Station, whose destination is south of Baltimore, must disembark and wait for the railroad cars to be detached.
+Horses then draw the cars along the Pratt Street tracks to the Camden station.
+Usually, passing troops form up and travel by foot alongside the cars.
 This makes them susceptible to harassment along the way, does it not, Mr. Runnels?”